Community Grants Policy

-The procedural implementations are documented in grants procedures manuals (the manuals) maintained by Council’s Grants Administration Unit.
+The procedural implementations are documented in grants procedures manuals (the manuals) maintained by Council’s Community Grants Unit.
 The manuals are maintained in collaboration with all internal stakeholders.

 The manuals include, but are not limited to:

-- a checklist of processes from receipt of applications to acquittals; and
+- a checklist of processes from receipt of applications to acquittals

 - templates and documents including: